Revolutionizing aerial transport with autonomous VTOL aircraft — delivering high-value payload farther, faster, and safer than ever

 The Organ Transport Crisis

-Every year, thousands of viable organs go unused due to preventable delays in transportation.
+Every year, thousands of viable organs (almost 50%) go unused due to preventable delays in transportation.
 Hospitals often rely on slow, expensive charter flights or ground vehicles, leading to critical time loss.
 For organs like hearts or lungs, even a 30-minute delay can determine whether a transplant succeeds or fails.

 Organ transport today involves dozens of handoffs between couriers, airlines, transplant coordinators, and medical staff.
 This fragmented system increases the risk of miscommunication, delays, and data loss, all while putting donor organs at risk.
 There is no real-time visibility or centralized control over the process.